 Figure 4.
-Fourier spectra of measured data at the top of the tower obtained by accelerometer during the measurement period.
+Fourier spectra of measured data at the top of the tower obtained by high-precision accelerometer during the measurement period.

 Figure 5.
-Fourier spectra of measured data at the top of the tower obtained by accelerometer during the measurement period.
+Fourier spectra of measured data at the top of the tower obtained by high-precision accelerometer during the measurement period.

 Figure 6.
-Fourier spectra of measured data at the top of the tower obtained by accelerometer during the measurement period (x direction).
+Fourier spectra of measured data obtained by high-precision accelerometer during the measurement period (x direction).

 Figure 7.
-Fourier spectra of measured data at the top of the tower obtained by accelerometer during the measurement period (y direction).
+Fourier spectra of measured data obtained by high-precision accelerometer during the measurement period (y direction).